oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-opsawg-isis-topology.md

 ## Tree Diagram

-Authors include a simplified graphical representation of the data model is used in {{ietf-l3-isis-topology-tree}} of this document.
+Authors include a simplified graphical representation of the data model specified in {{ietf-l3-isis-topology-tree}} of this document.
 The meaning of the symbols in these diagrams is defined in {{!RFC8340}}.

 ## Prefix in Data Node Names